10 Fall Internships for High School Students

 Eligibility: All high school students aged 14 years and above

-On the Money Magazine operates as an online publication headquartered in Chicago, with a focus on catering to the teenage demographic.
-Crafted ‘by teens and for teens', this platform is dedicated to elevating financial literacy and fostering entrepreneurship education among adolescents.
-Specifically, their fall internship program seeks to assemble a group of students with the goal of researching and crafting articles centered around finance and entrepreneurship.
-Notably, this publication collaborates closely with DePaul University's Writing Center, offering you an opportunity to apply economic and financial concepts in a compelling manner.
-It's important to mention that prospective applicants will be required to undergo an interview, either virtual or in-person, and are expected to submit a sample of their work prior to the interview process.
+On the Money Magazine operates as an online publication headquartered in Chicago, focusing on catering to the teenage demographic.
+Crafted ‘by teens and for teens', this platform aims to increase financial literacy and entrepreneurship education among adolescents.
+Specifically, their fall internship program offers the chance to research and craft articles on finance and entrepreneurship.
+This publication collaborates with DePaul University's Writing Center, offering you an opportunity to express economic and financial concepts through writing.
+Applicants will be required to undergo an interview, either virtually or in person, and are expected to submit a sample of their work prior.

 Cost/Stipend: Not specified